ashlinjoseph/mqappliance/java/src/com/aj/roundtrip/multi/Readme.txt

-To run Responder.java, the following Java system properties needs to be passed on:
+To run MultiResponders.java, the following Java system properties needs to be passed on:
 -Dhost=<qmgrIP>
 -Dport=<port>
 -Dchannel=<channel_name>